jackherizsmith/jackherizsmith.github.io/README.md

 For the most part, the contrast of foreground and background is 7.74.
 The navbar has a contrast of 5.5 which meets most WCAG guidelines, whilst the footer failed with a contrast of 3...
 So I have corrected the background to the darker palette option.

+## Image carousel

+Originally I hadn't appreciated the need for the carousel to autoplay and accept left / right cursor interaction.
+I'm not sure I can work it all out in time...
+Watch this space...

 ## Further development